 Note – This is a super long post.
 You may want to bookmark it if you want to read it later.

 But many people are still not very clear about exactly What is NPS and more importantly, How NPS works?
-And since NPS helps in accumulation of retirement corpus which is then used to generate pension using an NPS annuity plan, many people want to clearly understand What is Annuity in NPS?
+And since NPS helps in the accumulation of retirement corpus which is then used to generate pension using an NPS annuity plan, many people want to clearly understand What is Annuity in NPS?

 With these thoughts in mind, I wanted to write a Super-detailed Guide on National Pension System (NPS).
-Many people still call NPS as the National Pension Scheme but it doesn’t really matter.
+Many people still call NPS the National Pension Scheme but it doesn’t really matter.